Things to do in Keflavík

 There are a few choices when you need to book a Keflavík Airport Hotel, there are a few hotels which are covered by the Kef Airport shuttle service.
 Hotel Keflavík is a stunning 4-star boutique hotel with great facilities including Kef Restaurant & Bar and a fitness suite.

 The town of Keflavík is located just 5.0 km from Keflavík Airport, 48 km from Reykjavík and 18 km from the Blue Lagoon.
 Nearby places of interest include the fishing village of Grindavík (19 km), Gullfoss (155 km), Þingvellir (86.6 km), Geysir (145 km), and Borgarnes, a town with an interesting history, is 115 km (71.46 mi).
 Akureyri, the Capital of the North is 429 km (266.57 mi).
 The distance from Keflavík Airport to Reykjavík is 49 km (30.45 mi).

 Keflavík Driving Times

 The proximity of Keflavík to the international airport makes it a fabulous option for those who have just arrived in Iceland.
-It is also great place to stay prior to your departure flight.
-Your traveling time from/to the airport is 9 to 12 minutes depending where in Keflavík you are staying.
+It is also a great place to stay prior to your departure flight.
+Your traveling time from/to the airport is 9 to 12 minutes depending on where in Keflavík you are staying.
 It takes around 23 minutes to travel to the Blue Lagoon, making a stay in Keflavík very convenient for this attraction too.
 Reykjavík is just 45 minutes from Keflavík.